Lots of details…sounds confusing but it really isn’t! “High Season Travel Tips” are at the end. Always reach out if you have questions or need rides!

 Or…take 93 South to 89 North to 9 West to Keene NH/Brattleboro VT and then take 91 South

-Heading North from Belfast, no problem…from Rockland…you might want to bypass the stop and go traffic thru downtown Camden completely (I can give you the bypass info!) or once on thru town, go straight onto 52 at the Library…it will take you back to Rte One in Belfast thru Lincolnville…the right turn by the general store is marked well, or go back to Route One in Lincolnville Beach via Youngtown Rd (go straight after the lake, bear right keeping the Inn on your left, take a right at the stop sign and bear right at the three-way intersection, then left onto Rte One North at the blinking light by the Beach.)
+Heading North from Rockland…you might want to bypass the stop ‘n go traffic thru downtown Camden completely by taking Old County Road to Rte 17 West, to Meadow St/Simonton Rd until you have to turn; go left past Hosmer Pond to Molyneaux Rd (intersection on the right next to a lot full of “stuff!”) and follow that till you have to turn…go left on 52 and follow that to thru Lincolnville Center back to Belfast, or, get back to Route One in Lincolnville Beach via Youngtown Rd by going straight after the lake, bear right at the intersection keeping the Inn on your left, take a right at the stop sign and bear right at the three-way intersection, then go left onto Rte One North at the blinking light by the Beach.

 GPS should work for all this…but now you have a way to verify it!